Bowl of creamy mac n cheese with veal and toppings surrounded by side ingredients for a DIY mac n cheese bar

 FAQs & Troubleshooting

-Here’s the part where I tell you the stuff I wish someone told me the first time I threw a mac and cheese bar party.
+Here’s the part where I tell you the stuff I wish someone had told me the first time I threw a mac and cheese bar party.

 What if the Mac gets dry?